-Speak with Gary Bala, USA Immigration Attorney, member of American Immigration Lawyers Association, an attorney with thirty plus (30+) years of legal experience, and personal travel experience throughout Latin America, Asia and the world, and who works daily with these issues and more.
+Bala, USA Immigration Attorney, member of American Immigration Lawyers Association, an attorney with twenty plus (20+) years of legal experience, and personal travel experience throughout Latin America, Asia and the world, and who works daily with these issues and more.

 TO USE OUR LEGAL CONSULTATION SERVICE:

-3) We will contact you to schedule ONE consultation session of UP TO EITHER THIRTY (30) OR SIXTY (60) MINUTES, including any necessary follow up legal research and document review.
-Please fax or e-mail in advance of the consultation any documents you wish us to review.
+2) We will contact you to schedule ONE consultation session of UP TO EITHER THIRTY (30) OR SIXTY (60) MINUTES, including any necessary follow up legal research and document review.
+Please also fax or e-mail in advance of the consultation any documents you wish us to review.

-4) Consultation Fee is Pre-Paid $50.00 USD for One-Half Hour, and $100.00 USD for One Hour.
-All Credit & Debit Cards and PayPal accepted.
-Go to Our Payment Center on our Homepage.
+3) Consultation Fee is Pre-Paid $50.00 USD for One-Half Hour, and $100.00 USD for One Hour.
+All Major Credit and Debit Cards Accepted with 5% for Administrative Time.
 If you decide later to use our office's services, you will receive a credit of the amount paid.

-5) Legal Consultation means Verbal, Written or E-Mail responses ONLY, and does NOT include Our Signature on or Filing of Petitions or Documents, International Telephone Calls, Factual Investigations or Acting as a "Go-Between with a Priest, Notary, Embassy Officer or Immigration Official.
+4) Legal Consultation means Verbal, Written or E-Mail responses ONLY, and does NOT include Our Signature on or Filing of Petitions or Documents, International Telephone Calls, Factual Investigations or Acting as a "Go-Between" with a Notary, Priest or Immigration or Embassy Officer.